Supporting our community through COVID-19

-Amidst global concerns around coronavirus (COVID-19), we want to share some of the steps we're taking to help the TikTok community stay safe and informed.
-As a global platform, we're focused on providing our community access to accurate information, in partnership with trusted local health officials, while supporting relief efforts to help those who have been deeply impacted by the crisis.
+Amidst global concerns around the coronavirus (COVID-19) pandemic, we want to share some of the steps we’re taking to help the TikTok community stay safe and informed.
+TikTok is committed to providing our community with access to public health information and resources.
+At the same time, we want to do our part to support families, frontline workers, and others deeply impacted by the pandemic.

 Supporting communities in need

-We are all operating in uncertain times, and it’s more important now than ever for our online, local, and global communities to come together to help those in need.
-TikTok is taking action by committing over $250M to support communities that have been affected during this challenging period.
+We’re all operating in uncertain times, and it’s more important now than ever to come together to help those in need.

 Resources for our community